 Are employees feeling less valued than last year?
-In the latest Investors in People Job Exodus study, not feeling valued as a member of staff was the third most common reason for wanting to move on, cited by 39% of respondents and up from 35% in 2017.
+In our latest study, not feeling valued as a member of staff was the third most common reason for wanting to move on, cited by 39% of respondents and up from 35% in 2017.
 So, what can be done?
 In this article we look at what being valued means and how employers can make sure staff don’t feel undervalued.

 White and Mackenzie-Davey (2003) define feeling valued as a “positive response arising from confirmation of an individual’s possession of qualities on which worth or desirability depends.”

 When someone recognises that our personal qualities or something we’ve done has helped the organisation, we feel valued.
 Someone could recognise our work ethic or positive attitude, for example, or a report we’ve completed that was particularly high-quality.

 There’s another side to feeling valued.
 The absence of certain conditions can make us feel unvalued.
 This is about the structures, policies and managerial behaviours that define our experience of the workplace.
 If we don’t feel these are fair and just, we don’t feel valued.
 Especially if others are treated differently.